 Connect with us on twitter! #WAFNWP2018

-The 29th Conference on Weather Analysis and Forecasting (WAF)/25th Conference on Numerical Weather Prediction (NWP) is organized by the Committee on Weather Analysis and Forecasting and hosted by the American Meteorological Society.
+The 29th Conference on Weather Analysis and Forecasting (WAF)/25th Conference on Numerical Weather Prediction (NWP) was organized by the Committee on Weather Analysis and Forecasting and hosted by the American Meteorological Society.

-There are several sponsorship opportunities available at the 29th Conference on Weather Analysis and Forecasting (WAF)/25th Conference on Numerical Weather Prediction (NWP).
+There were several sponsorship opportunities available at the 29th Conference on Weather Analysis and Forecasting (WAF)/25th Conference on Numerical Weather Prediction (NWP).
 All sponsors will receive recognition on the conference website, conference program and signage at event sponsored.
-Interested companies and organizations should contact Jen Ives (email@example.com).

 It is the Society's sincere desire to comply fully with both the letter and the spirit of the Americans with Disabilities Act (ADA) of 1990.
 Attendees with special needs at the conference should check with the AMS Meetings Department (617) 226-3916, four–six weeks prior to the meeting to request special arrangements.
 Special housing needs should be requested when making hotel reservations.